Aravind142857/aws-ecommerce/src/app/next-features.md

     5. Creating a product
     6. Creating a user
     7. Obtaining a user by user ID
+    8. Obtain Shopping Cart by user ID
+    9. Add to Shopping Cart
 4. Classes
     1. Product - Represents a product.
     2. User - Represents a user.